 Content Information

-Any employers you have worked for in the last 18 months may be charged for benefits that are paid to you.
-Because of this, employers are able to protest your unemployment insurance claim seeking relief of charges.
-The employer must protest within ten calendar days after the notice of claim is sent.
-Unemployment insurance claims are automatically protested if you indicate that you were fired from or quit your most recent job.
+Any employers you've worked for in the last 18 months may be charged for the benefits you receive.
+Because of this, employers can protest your claim to avoid these charges.
+They must protest within 10 calendar days after receiving the notice of your claim.
+Claims are automatically protested if you say you were fired or quit your most recent job.

-If your unemployment insurance claim is protested, we may arrange a fact-finding interview.
-The fact-finding interview will be conducted by phone.
-Both you and the employer will receive a Notice of Unemployment Insurance Fact-Finding Interview letter containing the date, time, and the phone number where you will be called for the interview.
-The notice contains complete instructions, including what to do if the telephone number listed is incorrect.
-Failure to participate in a fact-finding interview could result in denial of unemployment insurance benefits.
+If your unemployment claim is protested, a fact-finding interview may be scheduled by phone.
+Both you and your employer will receive a notice with the date, time, and phone number for the interview, along with instructions on what to do if the phone number is wrong.
+Not participating in the interview could result in a denial of benefits.

-After the fact-finding interview, an eligibility decision letter will be mailed to you and the employer.
-Either party can appeal the decision if they disagree.
-Appeal rights and instructions are included on the back of the decision notice.
+After the interview, you and your employer will receive an eligibility decision letter.
+Either party can appeal the decision, and appeal instructions are included on the back of the letter.

-Both you and the employer have the right to appeal the fact-finding decision and present testimony to an Administrative Law Judge (ALJ).
-The appeal must be postmarked or received by the appeal deadline listed in the decision or the right to appeal may be lost.
-The appeal period is extended to the next business day if the appeal deadline falls on a Saturday, Sunday or legal holiday.
+Both you and the employer can appeal the fact-finding decision and present testimony to an Administrative Law Judge (ALJ).
+The appeal must be postmarked or received by the deadline listed in the decision, or you may lose your right to appeal.
+If the deadline falls on a Saturday, Sunday, or holiday, the appeal period is extended to the next business day.

-To access and submit an online appeal form, visit the Unemployment Appeals Form and provide the requested information.
+To access and submit an online appeal form, visit the and provide the requested information.
 A written appeal can be mailed to:

 Unemployment Insurance Appeals Bureau